 If you’ve ever wondered whether synthetic oil can make seals leak, the answer is yes.
 Synthetic oil is more slippery than conventional oil, and it can seep past seals that are designed to keep oil in.
 This can cause all sorts of problems, including decreased performance and increased wear on engine parts.

-If you’re using synthetic oil in your car, be sure to check the seals regularly to make sure they’re not leaking.
+If you’re using synthetic oil in your car, be sure to inspect the seals regularly to ensure they’re not leaking.

 Disadvantages of Synthetic Oil